 - Name: Profile name

-- Recovery Distance: The number of pixels the engine will look for lost tangibles or lost points.
+- Recovery Distance: The number of pixels (in all directions) that the engine will look for lost tangibles or lost points from the centeroid.
+(0.0 to 1000.0, default is 50.0)

-- Smoothing: The number of frames the engine averages over.
+- Smoothing: The number of frames the engine averages over when updating a tangible's position and/or rotation.
+(1 - 25, default is 1)

-- 3 Point Match Delay: This is a special field when there are 3-point tangibles whose patterns are a subset of other 4-point tangibles.
+- Conflict Delay: This is a special field when there are 3-point tangibles whose patterns are a subset of other 4-point tangibles.
 Creates a delay in milliseconds before recognizing a 3-point tangible to allow for a 4th point to come down.
+(0 - 1000, suggested value is 200 for 4-point tangibles)

 The tangible properties allow you to configure settings on a per tangible basis.